GENI-NSF/geni-tools/README.txt

   The XML Security Library provides implementations of XML Digital Signatures (RFC 3275) and W3C XML Encryption.
 The program xmlsec1 from this package is used to sign credentials.

-On rpm systems the required packages are 'xmlsec1 and xmlsec1-openssl-devel'.
-On debian systems the packages are 'libxmlsec1, xmlsec1, libxmlsec1-openssl, and libxmlsec1-dev'.
+  On rpm systems the required packages are
+     	 xmlsec1
+	 xmlsec1-openssl-devel

+  On debian systems the packages are
+     	 libxmlsec1
+	 xmlsec1
+	 libxmlsec1-openssl
+	 libxmlsec1-dev

   More information is available at:
     http://www.aleksey.com/xmlsec/